 Ages: 9-12 years

-Students in Upper Elementary have reached an exciting time in their lives—they are making the leap to abstract thinking and they are ready for large, challenging research projects.
+Students in Upper Elementary have reached an exciting time in their lives.
+They are making the leap to abstract thinking and they are ready for large, challenging research projects.
 As a result, the upper elementary classroom buzzes with the enthusiasm of students making new discoveries and producing works of remarkable sophistication.

 In math, students continue to work with a remarkable set of math materials that help them to understand such complex concepts as decimal multiplication and division, fraction multiplication and division, square root, algebra, and geometry.
 The materials and guided instruction allow each student to be a young Euclid or a young Pythagoras, arriving at the same truths as the great mathematicians of history.
-The students move toward abstraction and ownership of a mathematical understanding of the world.[/vc_column_text][/vc_column][vc_column width=”1/2″ el_class=”upper_ele”][vc_column_text]
+The students move toward abstraction and ownership of a mathematical understanding of the world.

 In history, students create their own timelines for the ancient world, U.S. history, and South Carolina history.
 The elementary years are particularly ripe for the study of geography, and students learn about the countries, mountains, deserts, forests, and waterways of the world.